AntChainOpenLabs/Smart-Intermediate-Representation/doc/Contributing Guide.md

 community are not meant as an offense but to give feedback.

 A good principle: "Work together, share ideas, teach others."

+### Sign the CLA

+Since the first time you push a PR request as a contributor, you will be asked to sign a CLA (Contributor License Agreement), please following the instruction to comment in such PR.

 ### Important Note